 Trigger points can cause chronic debilitating myofascial pain with loss in muscle function, strength and coordination.
 We can treat trigger points with injections, acupuncture, and dry needling.

 Trigger point injections can be used to treat fibromyalgia, neck and low back pain, and tension headaches.
 The technique is also used to alleviate myofascial pain syndrome (chronic pain involving tissue that surrounds muscle) that does not respond to other treatments.
+If you would like a consultation, please call, or visit today.

 Active exercise is a critical part of the treatment program and will determine whether trigger point injection treatment is effective.
 Exercises can be designed to target stretching, strengthening, or conditioning of muscles.